Individualized Education Program: Eligibility

-Under IDEA Part D, the United States Department of Education funds at least one parent training and information center in each state and most territories to provide parents the information they need to advocate effectively for their child.
-Some centers may also provide a knowledgeable person to accompany a parent to IEP meetings to assist the parent in the process.

-The school is mandated to make an effort to ensure that at least one parent is present at each IEP team meeting.
-If they do not attend, the school is required to show that due diligence was made to enable them to attend, including notifying the parents early enough that they have an opportunity to attend, scheduling the meeting at a mutually agreed on time and place, offering alternative means of participation, such as a phone conference.

-The school is required to ensure that the parent understands the proceedings of IEP team meetings and to include an interpreter for parents who are deaf or whose native language is not English.

-Developing the student's individualized educational plan
+Developing the student's IEP

 After the student is determined to be eligible for special education services, the IEP team is required to develop an IEP to be implemented as soon as possible after eligibility is determined.
 Using the results of the full individual evaluation (FIE), the IEP team works together to identify the student's present level of educational performance, as well as the student's specific academic and any related or special services that the child needs in order to benefit from their education.

 When developing an IEP, the team must consider the strengths of the student, the concerns of the parent for their student's education, results of the initial or most recent evaluation of the child (including private evaluations conducted by the parents), and the academic, developmental, and functional needs of the student.
 The team must also consider areas of deficit.
 Corresponding annual goals and objectives should be created to improve these areas.
 In the case of a student whose behavior impedes their own learning or that of other children, the team is required to consider positive behavior intervention and support to address the behavior.
 A Functional Behavior Assessment (FBA) may be required by the team to address the behavioral concerns.
 An FBA is conducted by a child psychologist with input from the IEP team.